tus/tus-resumable-upload-protocol/protocol.md

 #### Offset

 The `Offset` header is a request and response header that indicates a byte offset within a resource.
-The value MUST be an integer that is `0` or larger.
+The value MUST be a non-negative integer.

 #### TUS-Resumable